Chapter 1: One Final Sunset

 There had to be more to it.

 The darkness of the Secret Place surrounded Riku.
 With only a flashlight to light the way, he moved slowly and carefully, placing one hand against the cave’s wall.
-He passed countless chalk drawings from years past, images of daring deeds and grand adventures.
+He passed about a million chalk drawings from years past, images of daring deeds and grand adventures.
 But he wasn’t here to reminisce; dwelling on the past wouldn’t solve anything.
 Instead, he kept going straight until he stumbled upon a larger, open chamber.

 Don’t be afraid…